semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of July 1, 2019

-- AWS ECR support for Docker-based environment: Host your private Docker images on AWS and use them to define your
+- AWS ECR support for Docker-based environments: host your private Docker images on AWS and use them to define your
   [custom CI/CD environment](https://docs.semaphoreci.com/ci-cd-environment/custom-ci-cd-environment-with-docker/)
   on Semaphore.